zicotjia/nanofrann/README.md

-Blazingly Fast 3d KD Trees implementation on based on nanoflann https://github.com/jlblancoc/nanoflann on Rust.
+Blazingly Fast 3d KD Tree implementation on based on nanoflann https://github.com/jlblancoc/nanoflann on Rust.

 Optimised to do approximate nearest neighbour queries with millions of points.